Medical Information

 • dysesthesia¶

-†Includes abdominal pain, lower abdominal pain, upper abdominal pain, gastrointestinal pain, abdominal tenderness, abdominal discomfort, and epigastric discomfort.
+†Includes abdominal pain, lower abdominal pain, upper abdominal pain, gastrointestinal pain, abdominal tenderness, abdominal discomfort, and epigastric discomfort.1

-∥Includes chronic gastritis, gastritis, erosive gastritis, and reflux gastritis.
+∥Includes chronic gastritis, gastritis, erosive gastritis, and reflux gastritis.1

-¶Includes paresthesia, hyperesthesia, burning sensation, allodynia, dysesthesia, skin burning sensation, pain of skin, and sensitive skin.
+¶Includes paresthesia, hyperesthesia, burning sensation, allodynia, dysesthesia, skin burning sensation, pain of skin, and sensitive skin.1

 Learn about Wegovy® safety profile

-Once you’ve verified that your patient is covered and the prior authorization is approved, you can prescribe Wegovy® through your electronic heath record system.
+Once you’ve verified that your patient is covered and the prior authorization is approved, you can prescribe Wegovy® through your electronic health record system.

 Learn more about prescribing Wegovy®

-Wegovy® is approved in combination with a reduced-calorie diet and increased physical activity to reduce the risk of MACE (defined as cardiovascular death, non-fatal myocardial infarction, or non-fatal stroke) in adults with established cardiovascular disease and either obesity or overweight.1
+The Wegovy® pen and the Wegovy® pill are both indicated, in combination with a reduced-calorie diet and increased physical activity, to reduce the risk of MACE (defined as cardiovascular death, non-fatal myocardial infarction, or non-fatal stroke) in adults with established cardiovascular disease and either obesity or overweight.1

 Learn more about the MACE indication